Forecast-it/handbook/vocabulary.md

 This replaces phase.
 Synonym: Phase, Epic, Feature

-**Card** - A piece of work in a project.
-A card can have a description, estimates, dependencies, attachments, labels, status and be assigned to team members.
+**Task** - A piece of work in a project.
+A task can have a description, estimates, dependencies, attachments, labels, status and be assigned to team members.
 Also it can have todo’s or subtasks.
-A card can be marked as a bug and be blocked.
+A task can be marked as a bug and be blocked.
-This replaces ticket, task, user story.
+This replaces ticket, card, user story.
-Synonym: Ticket, task, user story, requirement
+Synonym: Ticket, issue, card, user story, requirement

-**Blocked card** - When a card is unable to move through the workflow because of unforeseen circumstances e.g. waiting for approval, dependencies, not enough detail.
+**Blocked task** - When a task is unable to move through the workflow because of unforeseen circumstances e.g. waiting for approval, dependencies, not enough detail.
-This state is visually marked on a card.
+This state is visually marked on a task.

 **Subtask** - A sub-division of a card into smaller pieces of work.
 This can have an estimate, title and description.
 Can be marked completed and will have an effect on the time left on a card.
 These can be converted to cards if needed.